15 SMART Goals Examples for Your Nursing Career

 I’ll come to my shift ten to fifteen minutes early so I can review my patient assignments before starting.
 I’ll make a list of the main tasks I need to complete and which patients I need to see first.
 I’ll try to get the most difficult tasks done early in my shift.
 Each week, I’ll write down what went well and what could be better.
 After three weeks, I’ll reassess and think about ways to be even more efficient.

-S: Here, you’re setting a goal to be at work ten or fifteen minutes early to have time to prepare.
-Prioritizing tasks and making a schedule for your shift are specific ways to improve workflow.
+S: Here, you’re setting a goal to be at work ten or fifteen minutes early to have time to prepare. tasks and making a schedule for your shift are specific ways to improve workflow.

 M: A weekly list of things that did or didn’t work can help you measure your workflow and see how you can improve.